tommyneu/tommyneu/README.md

 Dedicated and task driven developer who brought accessible and innovative web apps to my hometown's school district.
-I have a Batchelors of Science in Computer Science from North Central College in Naperville Illinois.
+I have a Bachelors of Computer Science from North Central College in Naperville Illinois.
-I am currently working with University of Nebraska Lincoln's Digital Experience Group.
+I am currently working at University of Nebraska Lincoln's Digital Experience Group.

 <h2> 🔗 Links: </h2>